 In addition to the more traditional industrial and military applications, the people at Element 6 Composites also have a strong interest in the application of engineering analysis and carbon fiber composites to the field of music and acoustic resonance.
-Element 6 has been privileged to work with some of the preeminent instrument builders and researchers, leading to the development of many unique applications for carbon fiber to instrument building and sound amplification.
+Element 6 has been privileged to work with some of the preeminent instrument builders and researchers, leading to the development of many unique applications for carbon fiber musical instrument building and sound amplification.
 The following paragraphs give brief summaries for a few of these projects.

 Carbon Fiber D-Tube Neck Beam